Normal subgroups in the group of column-finite infinite matrices: Introduction

-The lattice of normal subgroups of $GL_{cf}(\mathbb{N}, K)$ ``modulo the center'' is shown in the figure below (we abbreviate notation for convenience, see the beginning of next section.)
-The thin line between subgroups $H_1$ and $H_2$ ($H_1 \leq H_2$) means that the factor group $H_2/ H_1$ is simple, the thick line means that the factor group $H_2/H_1$ is isomorphic to $ K^{*}$.
+The lattice of normal subgroups of $GL_{cf}(\mathbb{N}, K)$ ``modulo the center'' is shown in the figure below (we abbreviate notation for convenience).
+The thin line between subgroups $H_1$ and $H_2$ ($H_1 < H_2$) means that the factor group $H_2/ H_1$ is simple, the thick line means that the factor group $H_2/H_1$ is isomorphic to $ K^{*}$.